 Rail station Kirkdale is an approximate 20-minute walk away from the ground.
 The station is served by regular trains from Liverpool Central Station.
 The journey takes slightly less than 10 minutes.

-On matchdays Everton runs shuttle buses from Sandhills Rail Station (north of the centre) to Goodison Park.
+On matchdays Everton run shuttle buses from Sandhills Rail Station (north of the centre) to Goodison Park.

 Address: Goodison Park, Liverpool, L4 4EL

-Goodison Park is located in a quiet residential area, and is bordered by St Luke’s Church and Stanley Park.
+Goodison Park is located in a quiet residential area, bordered by St Luke’s Church and Stanley Park.
 On the other side of Stanley Park, just half a mile away, lies Anfield.

-While there are a few pubs in the vicinity of the stadium for pre-match drinking, there are many more options in Liverpool’s city centre.
-Most of the nightlife is situated south and west of Liverpool Lime Street station (e.g. Concert Square and Mathew Street) and around the Albert Dock.
+While there are a few pubs and fast food places in the vicinity of the stadium for pre-match drinking and some food, there are many better options in Liverpool’s city centre.

 Tickets for Everton games can be bought online, by phone +44 (0) 871 663 1878, or at the Box Office at Goodison Park.

-Everton organises guided stadium tours that include visits to the dressing rooms and players tunnel.
+Everton organise guided stadium tours that include visits to the dressing rooms and players tunnel.
 Tours last about 75 minutes.

-Tours run on Monday, Wednesday, Friday, and Sunday at 11:00 am and 1:00 pm.
+Tours generally run on Monday, Wednesday, Friday, and Sunday at 11:00 am and 1:00 pm, but schedules can be revised so make sure to check the official website for the latest times.
 There are no tours on matchdays or the afternoon before a match.